AkshayAshok2/AkshayAshok2/README.md

 </h1>

 <h3 align='center'>
-  I'm a Junior at the University of Florida studying Computer Science! :crocodile:
+  I'm a senior at the University of Florida studying Computer Science! :crocodile:
 </h3>

 <p align='left'>
-  👀 I’m looking for software engineering and AI/ML internship opportunities anywhere in the US<br/>
+  👀 I’m looking for software engineering and AI/ML new-grad opportunities anywhere in the US<br/>
-  🌱 I’m currently learning about ML theory and AI for simulations/games in my coursework.
-I'm also learning about generative models such as GANs for research and other projects!<br/>
+  🌱 I’m currently learning about computer networks, NLP, and the intersection of AI and neuroscience in my coursework.
+I'm also working with computer vision for emotional inference, NLP for document search and processing, and terabyte-scale data processing for research and other projects!<br/>
 </p>

 <h2 align='center'>